Polyphosphates

 Two bifunctional inositol pyrophosphate kinases/phosphatases regulate plant phosphate homeostasis

-The next question to answer was obviously how these inositol pyrophosphate signaling molecules are generated in plants, and why the concentration of these molecules changes in response to phosphate availbility.
-Postdoctoral fellows Jinsheng Zhu and Kelvin Lau answered this question using a combination of plant genetics, cell biology and in vitro enzymology.
-Jin identified two homologous inositol pyrophosphate kinases/phosphatases VIH1 and 2 in Arabidopsis.
-(Zhu et al., eLife, 2019).
-Jin obtained double knock-out Arabidopsis mutants for the diphosphoinositol pentakisphosphate (InsP8) kinases VIH1 and 2.
+The next logical question was how inositol pyrophosphate signaling molecules are generated in plants and why their concentrations fluctuate in response to phosphate availability.
+Postdoctoral fellows Jinsheng Zhu and Kelvin Lau addressed this question by employing a combination of plant genetics, cell biology, and in vitro enzymology.
+Jin characterized two homologous inositol pyrophosphate kinases/phosphatases, VIH1 and VIH2, in Arabidopsis (Zhu et al., eLife, 2019).
+Jin obtained double knock-out Arabidopsis mutants for the diphosphoinositol pentakisphosphate kinases (PPIP5Ks) VIH1 and 2.

-These mutant plants display extreme developmental defects and die prematurely because they constitutively express phosphate-starvation genes and over-accumulate phosphate (Figure 11).
-Deletion of phosphate starvation response transcription factors (PHR) partially rescues vih1 vih2 mutant phenotypes (Figure 11), and places these two kinases in the plant phosphate signaling pathway.
+These mutant plants exhibit severe developmental defects and die at the seedling stage due to the constant expression of phosphate-starvation genes and excessive phosphate accumulation (Figure 11).
+Deleting phosphate starvation response transcription factors (PHR) partially rescues the vih1 vih2 mutant phenotypes (Figure 11), positioning these two kinases within the plant’s phosphate signaling pathway.

-SPX proteins target PHR transcription factors to control phosphate homeostasis
+SPX proteins target PHR transcription factors to control plant phosphate homeostasis

-Stand-alone SPX proteins in Arabidopsis had been previously shown to interact with PHR transcription factors, which activate phosphate starvation gene expression when phosphate becomes limiting (Puga et al., PNAS, 2014).
-The newly-assigned PP-InsP sensor function prompted us to look into SPX-PHR interactions, which turned out to be strictly dependent on PP-InsPs, particularly InsP8 (Wild et al., Science, 2016, Ried et al., BioRxiv, 2019).
-PhD student Rebekka Wild determined crystal structures of the Arabidopsis PHR1 coiled-coil domain and identified residues required for the interaction with the PP-InsP bound SPX domain (Figure 11).
+Previous studies had shown that stand-alone SPX proteins in Arabidopsis interact with PHR transcription factors, which activate the expression of phosphate starvation genes when phosphate is scarce (Puga et al., PNAS, 2014).
+The newly identified PP-InsP sensor function led us to investigate SPX-PHR interactions, which were found to be strictly dependent on PP-InsPs, particularly InsP8 (Wild et al., Science, 2016, Ried et al., Nat Commun, 2019).
+PhD student Rebekka Wild determined crystal structures of the Arabidopsis PHR1 coiled-coil domain and identified residues essential for interaction with the PP-InsP-bound SPX domain (Figure 14).

-Postdoctoral fellow Martina Ried mutated these conserved interface residues and found that the mutations disrupted the interaction with the SPX receptor in vitro and in planta, resulting in constitutive phosphate starvation responses (Ried et al., Nature Comms, 2021).
+Postdoctoral fellow Martina Ried mutated these conserved interface residues and found that the mutations disrupted the interaction with the SPX receptor in vitro and in planta, resulting in constitutive phosphate starvation responses (Ried et al., Nat Commun, 2021).

-Together with our work in VIH1/2, we conclude that InsP8 regulates plant phosphate homeostasis by controlling the oligomeric state and hence the promoter binding capability of PHRs via their SPX receptors.
-We conciliate the initial observations that SPX-PHR complexes are phosphate-dependent in planta by reasoning that under low phosphate conditions, VIH1/2 kinases are likely to deactivated causing a decline on PP-InsP levels that allows PHR transcription factors to bind to target promoters and activate phosphate response genes (Lorenzo-Orts et al., New Phytologist, 2020).
+In conjunction with our work on VIH1/2, we conclude that InsP8 regulates plant phosphate homeostasis by controlling the oligomeric state of PHRs and, consequently, their ability to bind promoters via their SPX receptors.
+We reconcile the earlier observations that SPX-PHR complexes are phosphate-dependent in plants by suggesting that, under low phosphate conditions, VIH1/2 kinases are likely deactivated, leading to a reduction in PP-InsP levels.
+This decline allows PHR transcription factors to bind to target promoters and activate phosphate response genes (Lorenzo-Orts et al., New Phytologist, 2020).
+The crystal structure of a rice SPX – PHR complex further supports this model (Guan et al., Nature Commun, 2022) (Figure 15).